 Table 16-1 indicates that if only one test can be done on a joint with a coefficient of variation of 0,10 and the probability of joint failure in service is to be better than 1 in 1000 then the test factor to be used is 1,577.
-However, if three tests were done against the same requirement then the test factor to be used would be 1,495.
+However, if three tests were done against the same requirement then the test factor to be used is 1,495.

 The alternative method to the relatively straightforward tests factors described above is undertaking testing that provides detailed knowledge of how the joint works.
 In this approach tests are conducted which provide detailed knowledge of the loads, stresses and strains within the joint as a function of the external applied loads.
 These results are compared to an equally detailed theoretical analysis of the joint using a suitable method (such as the Finite Element Method) to ensure that measurements are being made in the most relevant areas.
-With this information the maximum loads applied inside the joint can be compared to the basic material characteristics.

 Specific Development Tests